Jaydeepsharma93/Pr_8_Firebase/README.md

 # Firebase Chat App

 This is a **real-time chat application** built using **Flutter** and **Firebase**.
 The app allows users to sign up, log in, and exchange messages with other users.
-It also supports real-time messaging, media sharing, and user authentication.
+It also supports real-time messaging, and user authentication.

 ## Features